MaryamRamezaniGithub/MysqlToElasticsearch/README.md

 - 'plugin/hooks' : This Python code defines a custom hook class, ElasticsearchHook, which is used to interact with an Elasticsearch cluster within the Apache Airflow framework.
 Hooks in Airflow are abstractions for connecting to external systems, allowing tasks to interact with mariadb.

   ![2](https://github.com/user-attachments/assets/447f09a6-11c1-45b8-b7f3-0f09c398cdea)

+the method (__init__) accepts a connection ID (elasticsearch_conn_id) that defaults to 'elasticsearch_default'.
+This ID is used to retrieve connection details from Airflow's connection management system.
+So in your Airflow webserver, you should go to 'admin/connection'

 - 'plugin/operators': This code defines a custom Airflow operator named MySqlToElasticsearchTransfer, which is designed to transfer data from a MySQL database to an Elasticsearch index.
 This operator extends Airflow's BaseOperator class, allowing it to be used as a task within an Airflow Directed Acyclic Graph (DAG).